taybro23/Read-It-MS3/README.md

 -	[Mobile](static/images/wireframes/mobilewf.pdf)
 -	[Desktop/Laptop](static/images/wireframes/desktopwf.pdf)

-I kept the original ideas for the site as when I built it, I felt that everything worked well and I didn’t need to amend anything.
+I kept most of the original design, but added a few extra features to improve on the overall site.
+I also changed some of the wording on the site to improve user experience and readability.

 ## Typography

 For this site I have used two fonts; the one auto assigned to Materialize, and one taken from Google Fonts:
 -	Source Code Pro

-I chose this as my main font for the site because I wanted a font related to books in some way, and the best sort of font would be that of a typewriter.
+I chose this as my second font for the site because I wanted a font related to books in some way, and the best sort of font would be that of a typewriter.
 A lot of typewriter style fonts however, have larger gaps in between each letter, but I found this particular font was spaced just as I wanted it to be.

 I also used Font Awesome to provide fun icons across my site, and for a more visually appealing look.